 Come down to our events and races to learn how to paddle, or to watch world-class racing!

 The Canadian International Dragon Boat Festival Society is honoured to invite you to witness an ancient Taoist blessing and eye-dotting ceremony.
-Be present as our dragon boats come to life, and the spirit of the dragon is summoned to the water in advance of the Festival.
-This event is conducted by the International Taoist Church of Canada.
+Be present as our dragon boats come to life as dignitaries and representatives of the paddling community come together to honour the thousands of years of history behind dragon boat, and the spirit of the dragon is summoned to the water in advance of the Concord Pacific Dragon Boat Festival- the continent’s flagship event.

 Each year, we honour the ancient Chinese traditions behind dragon boat racing with traditional Eye Dotting and Dragon Boat Blessing Ceremony.
-We invite priests and members of the congregation of the International Taoist Church of Canada to the waters of False Creek to conduct this ancient and colourful ritual.
+We invite priests and members of the congregation of the International Taoist Church of Canada to the waters of False Creek to conduct this ancient ritual.

-At the end of the ceremony the priests nourish and appease other souls that might be present by throwing them 18 coins and coloured beans representing the five elements and directions.
 Taoism is one of the world’s oldest religions, originating in ancient China.
 Members of the International Taoist Church of Canada are devotees of the Complete Reality School – Dragon Gate Sect and follow the teachings of the Immortals, master Lu Sun-Young, Master Wong Chung-Young and his disciple Master Yau Cheung-Chun.